 A .store domain extension, however, is descriptive.
 It tells people that they’re going to end up at an online shop.

-Domain Extension SEO
+4. Domain Names SEO

 A common misconception is that a new domain extension is bad for SEO.